alt-magick/Spanish/README.md

 dialogue between individuals on both sides of the border.
 Removing this barrier creates an environment where open and productive conversations can flourish.
-This newfound communication channels can foster cooperation on critical issues such as trade, security, and environmental concerns.
+This newfound communication channel can foster cooperation on critical issues such as trade, security, and environmental concerns.
 When two nations can effectively communicate, they are better equipped to find